nikerla/vc-content/pages/glossary/ecommerce-platforms.md

     </div>
     <div class="text">
         <p>The good thing about this platform is a vast variety of how-tos, advice, and letters about running a successful store.
 It doesn’t seem very well-organized, but the information from the BigCommerce University will help you to set up and promote your website.
 Just like Shopify, it provides a hassle-free setup and security with intuitive features and an all-in-one solution for your website.</p>
         <p>An important thing to consider with this platform is pricing.
 For a smaller online store, it can get too much very fast.
 There is a whole number of fees, like monthly fees, credit card fees, platform transaction fees and add-on fees that could drain your budget really quickly.
 Another one is customization.
-While having a great variety of built-in options, it lacks add-ons and themes for your website as well as good inventory management.</p>
+While having a great variety of built-in options, it lacks add-ons and themes for your website as well as good inventory management.
+Nevertheless, it’s still commonly named among the top ecommerce platforms.</p>
     </div>
     <h2>Woocommerce</h2>
     <div class="col-w">